Research

 Optimal Recovery

-Optimal Recovery (OR), which is a subfield of Approximation Theory, can be viewed as a nonstatistical learning Theory.
+Optimal Recovery (OR), which is a subfield of Approximation Theory, can be viewed as a non-statistical learning framework.
 The main task is to approximate an unknown function from observations and an explicit model assumption on the function to be recovered.
-The problem is considered under deterministic problem setting where we assume function inputs are fixed quantities (even unfavorable) and observational errors are bounded not random.
-To assess the performance, we adopt worst-case error perspective which is key to Optimal Recovery.

 The goal of my research is to make optimal recovery more computational-embracing.
 Some recent papers with reproducible files can be found here.